Category Archives: Central America

 Five Point Five is about inspiring you to do those things that you will remember with satisfaction for the rest of your life.
 They are all about travel, lifestyle and making a positive difference in the world – 3 things that are really important to me too.
 The website offers information and mini documentaries on volunteering overseas, as well as travel resources and inspiration.
 So go get inspired…

-Working as a humanitarian photographer and documenting the work of organisations that are improving people’s lives, inspires me endlessly.
+Working as an NGO photographer and documenting the work of not-for-profit organisations that are improving people’s lives, inspires me endlessly.
 More than anything, it brings a sense of hope.
 I have witnessed so many seemingly hopeless situations turned upside down, resulting in thriving human beings and optimistic communities, all thanks to the committed work of everyday people .
 These people show me that any one of us can be a hero, a lifesaver, even an angel.

 I volunteered with Empowerment, teaching photography classes to the children and creating a photo documentary of their projects.